sspasojevic/IllumiCAM/README.md

 ## License

-This project is for educational purposes as part of CS7180 Advanced Computer Vision course.
+This project is for educational purposes as part of CS7180 Advanced Perception course.